-The Board acknowledges its overall responsibility to oversee that effective systems of risk management and internal control are in place to safeguard the shareholders' interests and the Group's assets.
+The Board is committed to continuously improve the Group's risk management and internal control system.
+The Board recognises and affirms its overall responsibility in establishing an effective systems of risk management and internal control to safeguard the shareholders' interests and the Group's assets.
 In this respect, the responsibility of reviewing the adequacy and integrity of internal control system has been delegated to the Audit Committee, which is empowered by its terms of reference to seek an assurance on the adequacy and integrity of internal control system through reports it receives from independent reviews conducted by the internal audit function and Management.